 Statutory shared parental leave pay

 Shared parental leave pay is currently set at a statutory minimum of £140.98 per week, or 90% of an employee’s average weekly income, whichever is lower.
 The only difference between this and statutory maternity pay is that the first six weeks of statutory maternity pay amounts to 90% of whatever the employee earns, with no maximum.

-Both employers and employees should be aware that shared parental leave pay is only paid for a maximum of 37 weeks – if taken, the remaining 13 weeks of leave entitlement is unpaid.
+Both employers and employees should be aware that shared parental leave pay is only paid for a maximum of 37 weeks – any additional weeks of leave are unpaid.